-A strong believer in the use of arts for political education and civic engagement, Jordan combines her art and research to build better understandings of social justice and the vital role of social movements in creating radically new worlds.
-Drawing from a legacy of Black feminists, Jordan spreads a message of love and intertwined fates as the basis of all her work.
+A strong believer in the use of arts for political education and civic engagement, Megan combines her art and research to build better understandings of social justice and the vital role of social movements in creating radically new worlds.
+Drawing from a legacy of Black feminists, Megan spreads a message of love and intertwined fates as the basis of all her work.
 She is also the lead artist of RIOT (Radical Imaginers of Tennessee) collective, where she is co-creating a local abolitionist zine to assist Nashville’s defund-the-police effort.